Nevenall/Shift-X/System/01 Basics.md

 Great    | You achieve more than usual.
 How does the extra effort manifest?
 What additional benefit do you enjoy? | 3 Standard | You achieve what we’d expect as “normal” with this action.
 Is that enough, or is there more left to do? | 2 Limited  | You achieve a partial or weak effect.
 How is your impact diminished?
-What effort remains to achieve your goal? | 1
+What effort remains to achieve your goal? | 1 None     | You cannot achieve what you want this way.
+You may need to **push** your power to increase it's **threat** or find a weakness | 0
 :::

 ### Assessing Factors
 <!-- todo - assessing factors section: this one takes threat into account.
 Which asks the question, do threats and powers need an introduction earlier.
 Like along with actions?
 That's part of the essence of the game.
 Also we want a good version of the magnitude chart up here with powers. -->
 To assess effect level, first start with your gut feeling, given this situation.

  Then, if needed, assess three factors that may modify the effect level: **potency**, **scale**, and **quality**.
 If the PC has an advantage in a given factor, consider a higher effect level.
 If they have a disadvantage, consider a reduced effect level.

 #### Potency